puupee/puupee-api-go/docs/IdentityUser.md

 HasOrganizationUnits returns a boolean if a field has been set.

+### SetOrganizationUnitsNil

+`func (o *IdentityUser) SetOrganizationUnitsNil(b bool)`

+ SetOrganizationUnitsNil sets the value for OrganizationUnits to be an explicit nil

+### UnsetOrganizationUnits
+`func (o *IdentityUser) UnsetOrganizationUnits()`

+UnsetOrganizationUnits ensures that no value is present for OrganizationUnits, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)